 With the desire to maintain the rustic tone of the wood, a natural VOC free oil was applied after a light hand sanding to maintain as much patina as possible.
 VOC free oils are a superior choice for food, pet, and kid surfaces where it’s important to avoid harmful chemicals in your home.
 These oils soak beautifully into the wood; in this application leaving a glowing amber color to the oak.

 To give these tables an industrial chic attire, our fabricators edged each table with copper strips.
 Aging the copper with a mix of dyes and pairing the design with copper hardware, these tops could easily be mistaken for antique pieces without a closer look!

 Cast Iron Bases

-To finish off these stunning tables, the designers at Colony provided elegant cast iron bases to attach to each table.
+Once the table tops were finished, it was time to complete the look with the elegant cast iron bases that the designers at Colony provided.
 These footed beauties were the perfect match for the pub tables, both sturdy and show stopping pieces.

 And now, here they are!
 Serving as resting spots for the plates of hearty dishes, the glasses full of spirits, and the elbows of admirers, these tables appear to have settled beautifully into their new Colony home.

 With two levels of seating, you have the option to get personal with the band on the main floor …

 … or experience the acoustics in the romantic upper balcony.

 Alongside the pub tables of many shapes, Excelsior fabricated a super wide piece of Reclaimed Heart Pine to be used on the top deck as bar seating.
 This top was made from one gigantic beam, split in two and joined back together on the ends for a never ending appearance.